buk7456/FreeTX/doc/mixer.md

 <a id="section_id_adjust_aileron_differential_with_knob"></a>
 ### Example 23: Adjust aileron differential with the knob
-This example illustrates a method for adjusting aileron differential in-flight, eliminating the need to land whenever we want to tweak with the setting.
+This example illustrates a method for adjusting aileron differential in-flight, eliminating the need to land whenever we want to tweak the setting.
 It is quite handy for experimenting with different values and helping with fine tuning.
 As we rotate the knob clockwise, the differential increases from 0% to 100%.

 Setup a logical switch as follows.